Rukenshia/multiv-cqfun/Notes & Guides/Commands.md

 It allows you to use multiple triggers for a command and generates an usage string (you need to define the parameters in the usage string however).
 The [CommandManager](https://github.com/Rukenshia/multiv-cqfun/blob/development/packages/cqfun/Server/Managers/CommandManager.nut) also detects the amount of parameters a command has.
 You just have to input the command snippet (see multiv-cqfun-tools) and you are ready to go.

+## Using The CommandLinker
+You will find a link to the [CommandLinker](https://github.com/Rukenshia/multiv-cqfun/blob/development/Tools/CommandLinker.exe) in the root directory, named "Link Commands.lnk".
+Use this when you have added a new command.
+The code for the linker can be found [here](https://github.com/Rukenshia/multiv-cqfun-tools/blob/master/CommandLinker).
+It will automatically create [this](https://github.com/Rukenshia/multiv-cqfun/blob/development/packages/cqfun/Server/Commands/Commands.nut) file.
+You dont need to change it.

+## Adding Commands
+Commands should be in a folder according to the commands usage `/packages/cqfun/Server/Commands/TYPE_OF_COMMAND/CommandName.nut`.
+For Example, player commands are stored in `/packages/cqfun/Server/Commands/Player` folder.
+You can see how to add or name your commands in the existing files.
+Use the command macro (see multiv-cqfun-tools) snippet to add the command.
+You can use TAB in Sublime to go through all the needed changes.
+When you've added the file, run the Command Linker.

 ## Example Command
 ```Squirrel
 class